-- Miss Meadows (Leader of Extended Learning) reports to the Governors regularly to inform them about the progress of students with SEND; this report does not refer to individual students and confidentiality is maintained at all times. - One of the Governors is responsible for SEND and meets regularly with Miss Meadows.
-They also report to the Governors to keep all informed. - The Governors agree priorities for spending within the SEND budget with the overall aim that all students receive the support they need in order to make progress.
+- Mr Bembridge (Leader of Extended Learning) reports to the Governors regularly to inform them about the progress of students with SEND; this report does not refer to individual students and confidentiality is always maintained. - Mrs Louise Davies, parent governor is the governor with specific responsibility for SEND and meets regularly with Mr Bembridge. - The Governors agree priorities for spending within the SEND budget with the overall aim that all students receive the support they need to make progress.